ONLYOFFICE/docspace-api-sdk-swift/docs/RoomsAPI.md

     open class func unarchiveRoom(id: Int, archiveRoomRequest: ArchiveRoomRequest? = nil, completion: @escaping (_ data: FileOperationWrapper?, _ error: Error?) -> Void)
 ```

+Moves a room with the ID specified in the request from the Archive section to the Rooms section.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/unarchive-room/).